Understanding of Microbiologically Influenced Corrosion (MIC) in Gas System and Development of Detection Methods

 Project Innovation

-BioVind will address the current limitations of the detection and control of corrosion-related microbes by developing a test kit and field testing guide.
-The test kit will be simple, rapid, and portable and will enable technicians in the gas system to easily identify the specific groups of corrosion-related microbes present in pipelines and storage tanks on site within an hour.
-The solution will significantly lower the risk of MIC-related leakages; reduce the excessive and expensive use of harmful broad-spectrum biocides; and significantly shorten the time and cost associated with MIC detection, mitigation, and control.
+BioVind is developing a test kit and field testing guide that will address the current limitations of the detection and control of corrosion-related microbes.
+The test kit will be simple, rapid, and portable,enabling gas system technicians to easily identify the specific groups of corrosion-related microbes present in pipelines and storage tanks on site within an hour.
+BioVind’s toolkit will significantly lower the risk of MIC-related leakages; reduce the excessive and expensive use of harmful broad-spectrum biocides; and significantly shorten the time and cost associated with MIC detection, mitigation, and control.

 Project Goals